There were three dwarves

 L. Michael Hall, Bobby G. Bodenhamer

 Figuring Out People: Reading People with Meta-Programs (2005), pg.
 39

-Metaprograms are fundamental bricks of personality, unconscious mechanisms of filtering information, by means of which the human brain deletes, distorts, and/or generalizes information, by processing a map of each person’s perceptions of reality.
-Metaprograms describe reactions (attitudes and behaviors) manifested verbally or non-verbally by individuals in certain extremely specific contexts.
+Metaprograms are fundamental bricks of personality, unconscious mechanisms of filtering information.
+The human brain deletes distorts, and/or generalizes information by processing a map of each person’s perceptions of reality.
+Metaprograms describe reactions (attitudes and behaviors) manifested verbally or non-verbally by individuals in specific contexts.

 John C. Lilly provides, in his 1968 book, Programming & Metaprogramming of the Human Brain, a definition from the beginning of NLP, a field in which metaprograms have developed until their incorporation into scientific instruments for measuring behaviors and attitudes with wide use in human resources (LAB Profile, iWAM, Identity Compass, Jay Arthur’s The Motivation Profile):

 “The human computer stores program properties.
-A stored program is a set of instructions which are placed in the storage of the computer memory, which controls the computer when orders are given for that program to be activated.
-The activator may either be another system within the same computer, or somebody, or a situation outside that computer.
+A stored program is a set of instructions placed in the computer’s memory storage, which controls the computer when orders are given for that program to be activated.
+The activator may be another system within the same computer, somebody, or a situation outside that computer.

-Within NLP, meta-programs have been discovered in 1982, by Leslie Cameron-Bandler.
+Within NLP, meta-programs were discovered in 1982 by Leslie Cameron-Bandler.
 The legend recorded in the NLP oral tradition says that one sunny day, Leslie LeBeau (then Leslie Cameron Bandler, the wife of founder Richard Bandler) and Connierae Andreas (another reference specialist in NLP history) were looking out of the window at the wonderful natural scenery where their children were playing.

 Connirae Andreas exclaimed: